Opportunities Here at St. Mark’s

 On the first Sunday of every month, you are invited to bring in financial gifts and canned goods to benefit those in need in our community.
 Your donations will be distributed to Community Christian Service Agency (CCSA) and the Good Neighbor Centers.
 You can read more about CCSA below.
 These agencies provide emergency food and clothing, bus tokens for job seekers, and referrals to other services.
-Good Neighbor Centers in southeast San Diego and Nestor are a project of the San Diego District of the United Methodist Church.
+Good Neighbor Centers in San Diego and Nestor are a project of the San Diego District of the United Methodist Church.
 Donations may also be dropped off during the week in the church office.

 Campbell’s Soup Labels

 Bring in the labels from Campbell’s soup cans, and volunteers at St. Mark’s will send them to Neighborhood House in Calexico, California (a United Methodist Mission Project).
 They redeem them with the company and use the funds for various program items.

 Browse booths set up by various nonprofit organizations to learn more about the work they do locally and internationally.
 Talk with representatives, purchase goods and donate funds to support their important work.
 If you would like to make a donation in a loved one’s name, personalized certificates are available to let them know that you have made a gift in their honor.
 The Alternative Christmas Market is traditionally the 3rd Sunday in November.

 Christian Community Service Agency (CCSA)

 Interested in directly serving those in need in our community?
 CCSA offers volunteer opportunities at their Clairemont center (just down the street from St. Mark’s) and in Pacific Beach at the Joyce Snyder Center.
 St. Mark’s is a longstanding partner of CCSA.
 We are one of 29 local churches supporting their work.
 For more information, please visit CCSA’s website.